Transfer Portal (Riverside Minor Hockey)

 THE OHF TRANSFER PORTAL: The Good, The Bad, The Ugly and why RMHA is the only choice!

 Welcome to the new world of minor hockey where players can pick and choose where to play at the U10 and older age groups.
 We like to think of it as the OHF Transfer Portal (think NCAA Football for reference).
-Around here in the Bluewater League, there are over 1000 players that can make a move away from their home centers to wherever they want to go.
-Players (families) can also change their minds on a yearly / seasonal basis.
+Around here in the Bluewater League, there are over 1000 players who can make a move away from their home centers to wherever they want to go.
+Players (families) can also change their minds on a yearly/seasonal basis.
 But what are the consequences of these choices?
-Here is the good, the bad, and the ugly with the hockey transfer portal, because although the portal may be an option, it does not mean that its always your best one.
+Here is the good, the bad, and the ugly with the hockey transfer portal, because although the portal may be an option, it does not mean that it is always your best one.

 The Good

 This new portal allows athletes to take some control over their minor hockey path.
-Some young players may now be able to secure more playing time at smaller centers by moving elsewhere, or some players that live in grey residential areas, or border other centers where they couldn't play before, now have the ability to go and try out in that center.
-RMHA for one, embraces this change in movement and welcome players from the portal into our home.
+Some young players may now be able to secure more playing time at smaller centers by moving elsewhere, or some players that live in grey residential areas, or border other centers where they couldn't play before, now can go and try out in that center.
+RMHA for one, embraces this change in movement and welcomes players from the portal into our home.
 Since 1958, RMHA has been dedicated to excellence, community engagement, and the development of players.
 This announcement provides an even greater platform to showcase why RMHA will become the destination of choice for hockey families seeking the best experience both on and off the ice.
+Forging relationships that last a lifetime is a big part of hockey.
+RMHA players find those friendships that last a lifetime.

 The Bad